Source

 The Source property holds a string representing the object that generated the error; the expression is usually the object’s class name or programmatic ID.

-Use Source to provide information when your code is unable to handle an error generated in an accessed object.
-For example, if you call into an Automation server and it raises a Division by zero error, the server sets Err.Number to its error code for that error and sets Source to its programmatic ID.
+Use Source to provide information when handling code cannot handle an error generated in an accessed object.
+For example, when a call into an Automation server raises a Division by zero error, the server sets Err.Number to its error code for that error and sets Source to its programmatic ID.

-When generating an error from your own code, Source is your application’s programmatic ID.
+When generating an error from user code, Source is the application’s programmatic ID.
 For class modules, Source should contain a name in the form project.class.

-When an unexpected error occurs in your code, the Source property is automatically filled in.
+When an unexpected error occurs, the Source property is automatically filled in.
 For errors in a standard module, Source contains the project name.
 For errors in a class module, Source contains a name in project.class form.

 Example